Test elements in equal characteristic semianalytic algebras: Test Elements in Characteristic 0

 \subsection{The affine over excellent local case}

-\begin{thm} Let $A$ be a noetherian excellent local ring that has residue field $K$ of characteristic $0$.
-Let $R$ be equiheight of finite type over $A$ and let $S$ be geometrically regular over $R$.
+\begin{thm} Let $K$ be a field of characteristic $0$, and let $A$ be a noetherian excellent local $K$-algebra.
+Let $R$ be an equiheight $A$-algebra of finite type, and let $S$ be geometrically regular over $R$.
 Suppose that $c \in S$ is an element such that $S_c$ is regular.
-Then $c$ has a power that is a test element for $K$-tight closure in $S$. \end{thm} \begin{proof} It suffices to prove that $c$ is a test element after base change to the completion of $A$, which preserves the hypothesis (see, e.g., \cref{pre-thm-EquiheightPreserved}), so this reduces at once to the case where $A$ is complete.
-Then the Jacobian ideal for $R$ defines the singular locus in $R$ and, hence, its extension defines the singular locus in $S$.
-Therefore, $c$ has a power in the extended Jacobian ideal $\cJ(R/K)S$, and so is a test element. \end{proof}
+Then $c$ has a power that is a test element for $K$-tight closure in $S$. \end{thm} \begin{proof} It suffices to prove that $c$ is a test element after base change to the completion of $A$, which preserves the hypotheses (see, e.g., \cref{pre-thm-EquiheightPreserved}), so this reduces at once to the case where $A$ is complete.
+Because $K$ is a field of characteristic $0$, it is a perfect field.
+Since $R$ is essentially of finite type over $K$, absolute regularity coincides with regularity, and the Jacobian ideal $\cJ(R/K)$ defines the singular locus in $R$.
+Hence, its extension $\cJ(R/K)S$ defines the singular locus in $S$.
+Therefore, $c$ has a power in the extended Jacobian ideal $\cJ(R/K)S$, and so is a test element for $K$-tight closure. \end{proof}

-\begin{cor} Let $A$ be a noetherian excellent local ring that has residue field $K$ of characteristic $0$.
-Let $R$ be equiheight essentially of finite type over $A$.
+\begin{cor} Let $K$ be a field of characteristic $0$, and let $A$ be a noetherian excellent local $K$-algebra.
+Let $R$ be an equiheight $A$-algebra essentially of finite type.
 Suppose that $c \in R$ is an element such that $R_c$ is regular.
 Then $c$ has a power that is a test element for $K$-tight closure in $R$. \end{cor} \begin{proof} Let $R'$ be an affine algebra over $A$ such that $R=W^{-1}R'$.
 Since $R$ is equiheight, we can localize at one more element to assume that $R'$ is also equiheight.
-Then $R'\to R$ is flat with geometrically regular fibers.
-The conclusion is proved by \cref{teza-thm-GeoFlatPower}.
+Then the localization map $R'\to R$ is flat with geometrically regular fibers.
+The conclusion then follows directly from \cref{teza-thm-GeoFlatPower}. \end{proof}